 Keeping a clear head: your best antidote to the post-truth world

-Two legislative initiatives designed to combat fake news were introduced simultaneously in France and Russia at the end of 2018.
-These measures reflect the wave of panic sweeping across society as we witness the decline of scientific and factual truth under the onslaught of alternative facts, conspiracy theories, and other forms of fake news.
-Whether in the public, political, or economic arena, nowhere is safe from the threat of these post-truths.
-How did we get here and how can we say enough is enough?
+It’s a strikingly topical issue: the legislative initiatives designed to tackle fake news introduced simultaneously in France and Russia in late 2018 clearly reflect the wave of panic that is washing over society.
+And all this as we’re faced with the decline of scientific and factual truth and the onslaught of alternative facts, conspiracy theories, and other forms of fake news.
+Whether in the public, political and economic sphere, post-truth spares none.
+How did we get here and how can we say “Stop: enough is enough”?

 Our biases grease the wheels of fake news